kinowashere/saru/README.md

-# Zaru
+# Saru

-Zaru means 🐒.
+Saru means 🐒.
 It's also the name of my homemade PHP framework